TadiwosVajbi/vajbi/README.md

-# Vajbi - Modern Next.js Website
+# Vexita - Modern Next.js Website

 A modern website built with Next.js, TypeScript, and Tailwind CSS with internationalization support for English and Swedish.